Maryland Offshore Wind: Stakeholder perspectives

 US Wind has taken a variety of measures toward facilitating stakeholder engagement throughout the project’s duration.
-According to the EIS, US Wind has and continues to work with Native American tribes, which include: Narragansett Indian Tribe, Shinnecock Indian Nation, Lenape Tribe of Delaware, Delaware Tribe of Indians, Delaware Nation, Chickahominy Indian Tribe, Chickahominy Indian Tribe-Eastern Division, Monacan Indian Nation, Nansemond Indian Nation, Pamunkey Indian Tribe, Rappahannock Tribe, Upper Mattaponi Indian Tribe, Shawnee Tribe, Eastern Shawnee Tribe of Oklahoma, Absentee-Shawnee Tribe of Indians of Oklahoma, and Nanticoke Indian Tribe.
+According to the EIS, US Wind has and continues to work with federally recognized Native American tribes, which include: Narragansett Indian Tribe, Shinnecock Indian Nation, Delaware Tribe of Indians, Delaware Nation, Chickahominy Indian Tribe, Chickahominy Indian Tribe-Eastern Division, Monacan Indian Nation, Nansemond Indian Nation, Pamunkey Indian Tribe, Rappahannock Tribe, Upper Mattaponi Indian Tribe, Shawnee Tribe, Eastern Shawnee Tribe of Oklahoma, and the Absentee-Shawnee Tribe of Indians of Oklahoma, as well as state-recognized tribes such as the Lenape Indian Tribe of Delaware and the Nanticoke Indian Association.
 Their input was utilized to assess how the Proposed Action could influence the pivotal natural, social, and environmental resources utilized by these communities.

 Other entities that US Wind has involved throughout the duration of the project include various local fisheries, like Atlantic Tackle and Sunset Provisions.
 Organizations related to the maritime and shipping industries, environmental NGOs (such as the American Bird Conservancy and the OC Surfrider Foundation), academic institutions and research groups, labor groups, energy industry groups, and a variety of other individuals/organizations form the backbone of US Wind’s stakeholder engagement interactions.

 In alignment with the National Environmental Policy Act (NEPA), BOEM must garner public opinions on project concerns as part of the Environmental Review process.
 Public forums and public comment periods, through in-person and virtual formats, were utilized by BOEM to facilitate this process.
 Firstly, the Notice of Intent to Prepare a Draft EIS initiated a 30-day public comment period, and the publication of the Draft EIS launched a 45-day public comment period.
 For every comment, BOEM summarizes and responds based on the information available to them throughout the environmental review process.